-These type of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
+These types of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
 Index mutual fund is the best option for such investors.
-Rebalancing will maintain consistency and ensure adjustment in exposure..
+Rebalancing will maintain consistency and ensure adjustment in exposure…

 Not so Passive investors:

-Mutual funds have different share classes, holding period requirements and arrangements for sales charge.
+Mutual funds have different share classes, holding period requirements and arrangements for sales charges.
 The aim of the game is to discourage rapid trading.
-Exchange Traded Funds are build for speed.
-This is the prime difference between etfs vs index funds.
+Exchange-Traded Funds are built for speed.
+This is the prime difference between ETFs vs index funds.
 Individual investors need to do their homework to get good grades in the financial market and choose the right index product to make their mark.

 ETFs have more volatile prices than index mutual funds.
 Tax efficiency is a factor on which Exchange Traded Funds and index mutual funds function equally well.
 When it comes to price fluctuations, index ETF prices vary through the trading day.
 While both mutual index funds and ETFs share certain similarities, the differences are many.
-Investors looking to hold investments for long term and have a moderate appetite for risk would be more suited to index mutual funds while investors with more risk taking ability who want short to medium term returns on their plate should choose ETFs.
-While ETFs Vs Index Funds can be used to own the market at a very reasonable rates, this is where the similarity ends.
+Investors looking to hold investments for the long term and have a moderate appetite for risk would be more suited to index mutual funds while investors with more risk-taking ability who want short to medium-term returns on their plate should choose ETFs.
+While ETFs Vs Index Funds can be used to own the market at a very reasonable rate, this is where the similarity ends.
 Here are the brownie points you will score for a bigger risk appetite through Exchange Traded Funds.

-If you purchase an index fund run by a brokerage, the fee might be waived off, but if the fund in a specific account is used, get ready to fork out money for a low risk appetite.
-Exchange Traded Funds are commission free or cost very little per trade.
+If you purchase an index fund run by a brokerage, the fee might be waived off, but if the fund in a specific account is used, get ready to fork out money for low-risk appetite.
+Exchange-Traded Funds are commission-free or cost very little per trade.

-Index funds are mutual funds so whether you purchase or sell them, getting a pricing at the end of the day.
+Index funds are mutual funds so whether you purchase or sell them, getting pricing at the end of the day.
 This price would not be unlike what is to be expected.
-If you’re juggling asset classes however, you could strike out.
+If you’re juggling asset classes, however, you could strikeout.
 Liquidity is higher in Exchange Traded Funds making it easy to track common indices as well.

 Less Cost, More Gains

-Price war has escalated between ETF providers, while peace prevails among index fund providers.
-ETF are cheaper to own as per expense ratios which are more reasonably pegged.
+The price war has escalated between ETF providers, while peace prevails among index fund providers.
+ETF is cheaper to own as per expense ratios which are more reasonably pegged.

 More Asset Classes